 Interests: I don’t think that this comes up as much as it used to at interview but it is no harm to show your interests outside of work and this can provide a conversation piece at interview none the less, e.g. Sport – running, cycling, soccer; Current affairs; Travel; Reading; Music; Baking and cooking, etc.

 References: Always state Available on request.
 There is no need to provide details of your referees when just applying for a role.
 These can be requested at a later date if necessary.

 This is not the definitive guide on writing your CV.
-As a recruiter, I have found that candidates who present their CV in an easy to read format, normal font size, accurate spelling and include the necessary relevant information have a better chance of getting to interview.
+As a recruiter, I have found that candidates who present their CV in an easy-to-read format, with normal font size, and accurate spelling and include the necessary relevant information have a better chance of getting to interview.
 At the moment, it is a competitive market so it is in your own interest to give yourself the best chance and your CV is the first step in the process.
-If I can be of help in any way, please do not hesitate to contact me and send me in your CV to email@example.com and we can arrange a confidential chat if you are contemplating a move?
+If we can be of help in any way, please do not hesitate to contact and send us in your CV to firstname.lastname@example.org and we can arrange a confidential chat if you are contemplating a move.

 - State the role you are applying for and why it appeals to you and what special interests or skills make you a good candidate.
 Always display a positive and enthusiastic tone throughout.

 - Research the company, their culture, values, interests and recent achievements.
 Demonstrate knowledge of the company in a complimentary way in the letter and why you want to work with them.